 If you have dry and frizzy hair, this type of shampoo is suitable for you.
-Moisturizing shampoos contain a high percentage of moisturizing ingredients like oils, shea or cocoa butter, and silicones that moisturize the hair and retain moisture.
+Moisturizing shampoos contain a high percentage of moisturizing ingredients like aloe vera, oils, shea or cocoa butter, and silicones that moisturize the hair and help prevent its dehydration.

 8. Natural Or Organic Shampoo

 Natural shampoos contain plant-based ingredients and are devoid of any artificial preservatives like parabens and PEG and other harsh ingredients like alcohol, sulfates, phthalates, and silicones.
-These shampoos are suitable for all hair types, especially those who have a sensitive scalp.
+These shampoos are suitable for all hair types, especially those who have sensitive scalps..

 9. Anti-Dandruff Shampoo

 Anti-dandruff shampoos soothe itchy scalp and prevent flaking and dandruff.
-They are formulated with ketoconazole that treats dandruff and helps condition the hair and minimize hair fall.
+They are formulated with ketoconazole to treat dandruff, help condition the hair, and minimize hair fall.